SySS-Research/burp-extender-json-api/README.md

 ```
 You'll find the result in `target/burp-json-api-1.0-SNAPSHOT.jar`.

-Or use a pre-compiled version located in `burp-extension/release`.
+Or use a pre-compiled release version.

 ## Activate the extension in burp
 Load the extension in burp the usual way.
 Please keep in mind that the order matters!